 - Take altitude sickness pills, from the time you arrive in Cusco up through the ascent to Dead Woman’s Pass.

 - Hit the gym.
 Hiking Machu Picchu is insanely difficult and gets even harder if you happen to be overweight.
-At a minimum, you should be able to run a mile without losing your breath or needing to stop (which we still struggle with).
-You should be able to do an hour on the Stairmaster (that’s like day 2 lite).
+At a minimum, you should be able to run a mile without needing to stop (which we still struggle with).
+You should be able to do around an hour on the Stairmaster (especially helpful for Dead Woman’s Pass).
 When it comes to strength training, focus on your hamstrings, quads, and calves.
-I recommend deadlifts, squats, and weighted calf raises.
+We recommend deadlifts, squats, and weighted calf raises.
 The stronger your legs are, the less likely your knees will get injured.

 - Research the hiking route.
 This is something we didn’t do – we assumed all trekking companies did the same route on the Inca Trail from day to day.
 We didn’t realize we’d be covering more ground than every other company in the first 2 days.
 Many companies spread the 26 miles out evenly over 4 days, or give you 2 days of warmup before a long day.
 If 12 hours of hiking (the plan for day 2) sounds like too much, go with a different company than Alpaca Expeditions.